demisto/content/Packs/ProofpointThreatProtection/Integrations/ProofpointThreatProtection/README.md

-Threat Protection APIs are REST APIs that allow our Proofpoint On Demand customers to retrieve, add, update or delete certain PoD configurations.
+Threat Protection APIs are REST APIs that allow Proofpoint On Demand customers to retrieve, add, update or delete certain PoD configurations.
 ## Configure Proofpoint Threat Protection on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Instances**.